Cyp9715/IMDB_review_crawler/README.md

 # Python-IMDB review Crawler
-IMDB reviews crawler using Python
+IMDB reviews crawler, using Python

 If you don't use Korean, use Google Translator.